bpaquet/node-logstash/Readme.markdown

 AMQP
 ---
-This plugin is used to send logs to an [AMQP exchange], like a [RabbitMQ](http://www.rabbitmq.com/) exchange.
+This plugin is used to send logs to an [AMQP exchange](https://www.rabbitmq.com/tutorials/amqp-concepts.html), like a [RabbitMQ](http://www.rabbitmq.com/) exchange.
+This plugin is compatible with the original AMQP logstash plugin.

 Examples: